• Home

 Creating Pathways to Stability and Healing

-Through trauma-informed care and harm reduction approaches, we meet individuals where they are—physically, emotionally, and mentally.
-Every interaction is an opportunity to build trust and help someone take the next step toward safety, stability, and wellness.
+Using trauma-informed care and harm reduction approaches, we meet individuals where they are—physically, emotionally, and mentally.
+Every interaction is an opportunity to foster trust, restore dignity, and support someone in taking the next step toward safety and healing.

 How You Can Help

-You can make a difference in the lives of your unhoused neighbors:
+You can support the mission of WVBH and make a meaningful difference in the lives of your unhoused neighbors by:

-• Partner with us through community collaborations or volunteer opportunities.
+• Partnering with us through community collaborations or volunteer opportunities.

 Get Involved or Learn More

-If you’d like to connect with our outreach team or learn more about our work in Lane County, please contact: hello@willamettevalley-bh.com
+To connect with our outreach team or learn more about services provided by Willamette Valley Behavioral Health, please contact:

 Powered by